ukk1/ITKST53/Lab4/Readme.md

 ####Hashing and salting

-Password hashing and salting was done by following security practices.
-They used the recommended PBKDF2 module and used os.urandom function as advised.
-They also used the same length for the salt as we did, 8 bytes.
+Password hashing and salting was done by following good security practices.
+They used the recommended PBKDF2 module and os.urandom function as advised.
+They also used the same length for the salt as we did - 8-bytes.

     salt = os.urandom(8)
     password_hash = pbkdf2.PBKDF2(password, salt).hexread(32)